akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Peverel the Elder was a political mover and shaker in court but the Younger much less so, aged about 20-30 in 1114.
 During this era, the Sheriff was a powerful crown appointee responsible for law enforcement, judicial matters, and tax collection across both Nottinghamshire and Derbyshire.
 In 1114, this position also included the custody of the Royal Forests and often the command of Nottingham Castle itself.
 Peverel’s family founded Lenton Priory, which became the wealthiest and most powerful religious house in Sherwood Forest.
-Expansion of Forest Law: When the Younger Peverel was exiled in 1155 and his lands were seized by King Henry II, the Crown took direct control of his estates.
+Robin Hood: When the Younger Peverel was exiled in 1155 and his lands were seized by King Henry II, the Crown took direct control of his estates.
 This allowed the King to significantly expand Forest Law over the region—a move that caused massive local resentment and is a central theme in Robin Hood stories.

 ---